pb111/Naive-Bayes-Classification-Project/README.md

 # Naïve Bayes Classifier with Python and Scikit-Learn

 In this project, I build a Naïve Bayes Classifier to predict whether a person makes over 50K in a year.
 I implement Naive Bayes Classification with Python and Scikit-Learn.
 The problem is to predict whether a person makes over 50K in a year.
 To answer the question, I build a Naive Bayes classifier to predict the income of the person.
-I have used the **census income** data set for this project, downloaded from the UCI Machine Learning Repository website.
+I have used the **Adult Data Set** for this project, downloaded from the UCI Machine Learning Repository website.

 ===============================================================================